davidchesnut/davidchesnutRepo0201234535/davidchesnutDocset0201234535/add-license-checks-to-office-and-sharepoint-add-ins.md

 Where  `{token}` is the add-in license token, encoded by a method that complies with RFC 2396.
-For example, the **encodeURIComponent()** function in JavaScript, or the **Uri.EscapeDataString** method in the .NET Framework.
+For example, the**encodeURIComponent()**function in JavaScript, or the**Uri.EscapeDataString**method in the .NET Framework.
 The Office Store verification service does not support being called from client-side code.

-> [!Note]
+> [!NOTE]
 > If you're hosting your add-in pages on SharePoint, you can use the SharePoint web proxy to make JavaScript calls to the Office Store verification service.
 However, for security reasons we strongly recommend that you use only server-side code to query the Office Store verification web service.

-> [!Caution]
+> [!CAUTION]
 > Do not store the license token uby sing a service or application that adds a byte order mark (BOM) to the license token string.
 Including this character in the license token passed to the verification service will cause the license check to fail.
 If you do use an application that adds a BOM to the token, you must remove this character before passing the license token to the verification service.